anistajouri/devex/docs/index.md

 Welcome to my website.
 This is my personal space where I share my knowledge to improve the productivity through AI assisted tools and cloud engineering.

+Today, the developer is at the center of the digital transformation.
+The developer experience (DevEx) is a key factor in the success of any software project.
+This website is dedicated to exploring the tools, learning paths, processes, and environments that contribute to a positive DevEx.

+The modern developer evolves into a __cloud developer__, driving AI-powered productivity and cloud engineering excellence.

 # About me